 How to make Rava Uttapam (Stepwise Photos)

 1. Add half cup semolina (fine rava / suji) to a mixing bowl.

 2. Add half cup water.

-8. The batter should be neither thin or too thick, but must be of spreading consistency.
+7. Mix well.
+The batter should be neither thin or too thick, but must be of spreading consistency.
 Check the consistency first and then add 1 to 2 tbsp more water if required.

 9. Grease or season your tawa well with few drops of oil.
 Rub with a sliced onion or kitchen tissue.
 I season my cast iron pan after every wash and wipe off the excess oil before storing it.
-I grease it again before use.
+I heat it and grease it again before use.

 10. When the pan turns hot, pour half of the prepared batter.